luzk-emory/Deep-Reinforcement-Learning/p1_navigation/README.md

 - `model.py` contains the deep Q network for the agent.
 - `checkpoint_local.pth` contains the saved model.
 One can skip the training process and load this trained version to test its performance.

+### Watch a Game Video

+Watch a Youtube video on how the trained AI agent performs in a real game: https://youtu.be/Enqqr-YKaEw